Medically reviewed by: Dr. Kim Langdon M.D.

 Klarity comes highly recommended from personal experience, offering an affordable, subscription-free way to get an ADHD diagnosis and access a high-quality doctor quickly (within 3 days).

 They are very transparent with pricing, but they don’t operate in as many states as the other providers.
 Most customers (including myself) found that they felt more heard and assured by their medical professionals than on other platforms.
-They also have a smooth process, and you don’t have to worry about a monthly cost – just the cost of each appointment.
+You don’t have to worry about a monthly cost – just the cost of each appointment without any commitment whatsoever.

 If you’re mainly looking for therapy or ADHD treatment with non-stimulant medication, Cerebral offers this in addition to other mental health treatments.